prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 for/of | loops through the values of an iterable object while | loops through a block of code while a specified condition is true do/while | also loops through a block of code while a specified condition is true

 So far we explained what is new in ES6 compared to eS5 except we haven't explained ES6 Promises.
-The next section will cover promises inside async/await section.
+The next section will cover promises inside the async/await section.

 ## ES2017

 ES2017 or ECMAScript 2017 new features include the `Object.values`, `Object.entries` and `Object.getOwnPropertyDescriptors` functions for easy manipulation of Objects and my favorite `async/await` constructions which use generators and promises for concurrency.

 ### `Object.values()`

-This is a method that should return iterator.
+This is a method that should return an iterator.

 _Example:_
 ```js
 const ob = {